Vizdos-Enterprises/go-lti/README.md

-# LTI Server Framework
+# go-lti Framework

 A lightweight, hexagonal Go framework for building LTI 1.3-compliant servers that can integrate with any LMS (e.g., Agilix Buzz, Canvas, Schoology).

-It’s designed to be modular, multi-tenant supported, and easy to embed inside other Go services.
+It's designed to be modular, multi-tenant supported, and easy to embed inside other Go services.
+From concept LTI integration to LTI app within minutes.

 ## Architecture